Dobefu/go-web-starter/README.md

 ## Prerequisites

 - Go 1.24 or higher
-- Air, (optional, for live reloading)
+- Air (optional, for live reloading)
 - Make (optional, for using Makefile commands)
 - Docker (optional, for containerization)